Temporary Disability Parking Decal Application

 The University of Tennessee at Chattanooga is committed to assisting any person with disability, and to comply with all Americans with Disabilities Act requirements.
-In our efforts to do so, we have 24 hours enforcement of all disability spaces, and there is a $200.00 fine plus possible towing for anyone who illegally uses disability spaces.
+UTC has 24 hour enforcement of all disability spaces, with a $200.00 fine plus possible towing for anyone who illegally uses disability spaces.

 References from Tennessee Code Annotated

 (a) (1) (A) Any person, except a person who meets the requirements for the issuance of a distinguishing placard or license plate, a disabled veteran's license plate, or who meets the requirements of § 55-21-105(d), who parks in any parking space designated with the wheelchair disabled sign, commits a misdemeanor, punishable by a fine of two hundred dollars ($200), which fine shall not be suspended or waived and, in addition, not more than five (5) hours of community service work may be imposed.
 Any community service requirements imposed by this section shall be to assist the disabled community by monitoring disabled parking spaces, providing assistance to handicapped centers or to disabled veterans, or other such purposes.
 The agreement may designate the entity that is responsible for the supervision and control of the offenders.